Three simple yet overlooked practices that are essential to keeping your cables healthy, and your performances stress free.

 - Pull back on the hanging part of the cable so that there’s little to no slack between the strap and input jack on your guitar

 We all feel like we have our gear and accessories under control until we get to the gig and have to spend the first 10 minutes de-tangling all of our cables.
 The braided external material in the Ernie Ball cables really come in handy here.
 It probably seems like common sense that cable control, and in general taking good care of our gear, is one of the main ways to ensuring our equipment lasts.
-Yet, all too often we witness (and am guilt of ourselves) the war between us and the tangling mess of keeping control of unhinged cables.
+Yet, all too often we witness (and are guilty of ourselves) is the war between us and the tangling mess of keeping control of unhinged cables.
 Here’s a couple of scenarios where this gets particularly annoying and a simple solution to follow.

 When you’re on tour and just want to throw everything in your gig bag.